Using SMS shortcodes in your advertising can produce amazing results

 Having your own dedicated short code means that you don't need to use keywords.
 Whatever the person texts in will be captured.

 The serious downside is the cost.
-Dedicated shorts cost about £800 to set up and about £850 per month.
+Dedicated shorts cost about £800 to set up and about £850 per month to retain.
 There is also a minimum 12 month term.